aniketjain12/Project-Pre-Trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 ## Dependencies

-Each directory has a requirements.txt describing the minimal dependencies required to run the notebooks in that directory.
+Each directory has a '''requirements.txt''' describing the minimal dependencies required to run the notebooks in that directory.

 ## pip

-To install these dependencies with pip, you can issue pip3 install -r requirements.txt.
+To install these dependencies with pip, you can issue **pip3 install -r requirements.txt**.